 These scenarios provide a strong basis for decision-making at different political levels as well as for the agenda-setting of the iMONITRAF! network itself.

-The full minutes of the meeting will be made available by the end of this year.
-Do not hesitate to contact the AG4 Lead Team for further information on contents: firstname.lastname@example.org.
+Do not hesitate to contact the AG4 Lead Team for further information on contents: email@example.com.

 AlpGov 2 is an Interreg Alpine Space project aimed at the practical implementation of EUSALP.